Rajesh Tailang

-Rajesh Tailang is an Indian actor known for his work in films and web series.
+Rajesh Tailang (born 10 October 1973) is an Indian actor known for his work in films and web series.
 He received a nomination for Best Actor at the 2nd Canadian Screen Awards for his performance in the film Siddharth.

 In addition to acting, Tailang is also a poet.
 He is the brother of the late cartoonist Sudhir Tailang.

-Early life
+Early and personal life

 Tailang was born in Bikaner, Rajasthan, to Shrikrishna Tailang.
 His brother, the late Sudhir Tailang, was a noted political cartoonist and a recipient of the Padma Shri.
 Tailang is an alumnus of the National School of Drama.
+Tailang married Shalini Yadav in 2000.
+The couple later divorced in 2016.
+They have one son.

 Career

 Early work (1994–2007)

 Tailang began his acting career in 1994 with DD National's first daily soap, Shanti – Ek Ghar Ki Kahani.
 His first film appearance was in Govind Nihalani's Hazaar Chaurasi Ki Maa.
 He went on to appear in films such as Jayate, Thakshak, Dev, Mangal Pandey, and Amal, along with several television serials and telefilms.